System

 cpuUsage

-This property holds the average CPU usage in percent.
+This property holds the average usage of all CPUs in percent.
 When polled for the first time, it will return the total CPU usage since system start while subsequent polls return the CPU usage since the previous poll.

 This property was introduced in InCore 2.5.